Turo

 You want a more hands-off experience

 If you prefer a lower-maintenance hosting approach, fewer trips can make longer bookings appealing due to fewer pick-ups, drop-offs, and turnover costs.
-They’re also worth considering If you have a large or growing lineup of vehicles and want to diversify the ways you earn.
+They’re also worth considering if you have a large or growing lineup of vehicles and want to diversify the ways you earn.

 You experience swings in seasonal demand